-When I launched my lab website in 2013, I had a vague idea that I would write one to two posts a year where I urged fellow scientists to read a book that I had found particularly inspiring or educational.
-That first post was about Stephen Clarkson and Stepan Wood's A Perilous Imbalance.
+When I launched this lab website in 2013, I had a vague idea that I'd write one to two posts a year, in which I urged fellow scientists to read a book that I had found particularly inspiring or educational.
+My first post in 2013 was about Stephen Clarkson and Stepan Wood's A Perilous Imbalance.
 Sadly, Stephen Clarkson has, since, died.
 In more cheerful news, Stepan has moved to UBC to take up the well-deserved honour of the Canada Research Chair in Law, Society and Sustainability!

 It has been an eventful four years for me and I have only written one "Essential Read" post.
 At long last, I managed to write my second post in the series!
 It's a great book.

 — Dawn Bazely (@dawnbazely) October 16, 2016